vstinner/misc/cpython/pep-core_dev_process.rst

 =======================================

 CPython isn't the easiest place to start.
-The development process is rather enterprisy with long release cycles (release every 18 months) and rigid backwards compatibility policy.
-CPython also support many different platforms and CPU architectures.
+The development process is rather an enterprise with long release cycles (release every 18 months) and rigid backward compatibility policy.
+CPython also supports many different platforms and CPU architectures.

 Are you sure that CPython itself is the best project for you?
 Depending